cs2113-f24/cs2113-f24.github.io/j-units/Debugging-extra-credit.md

 ## Grading

 It is important to be systematic and efficient when writing and debugging code.
-Therefore, we will award points according to the following tiers, based on submission time to the submitserver:
+Therefore, we will award points according to the following tiers, based on submission time to blackboard:
 * Tier 1: found bug in 5 minutes or less
 * Tier 2: found bug in 15 minutes or less
 * Tier 3: found bug in 30 minutes or less